Guide to Landlord-Tenant Laws in Texas

 The lease agreement gives a Texas tenant certain fundamental rights.
 For example, the landlord can’t simply wake up one morning and ask them to leave the property.
 The landlord also cannot raise rent without any justifiable reason.
 The only exception is if the lease or rental agreement allows it.

-evict a tenant in the state of Texas, they must have a valid reason.
+For a landlord to evict a tenant in the state of Texas, they must have a valid reason.
 For instance, a gross violation of the lease agreement by the tenant.
 Even then, the landlord must go through the formal eviction process.

 Landlord Access to Rental Property